odan/session/README.md

 // Set session variable
 $session->set('bar', 'that');

-// Get all session varaibales
+// Get all session variables
 $all = $session->all();

 // Delete a session variable